longtongster/distributed-training-pytorch-eks/README.md

 https://vmware.github.io/vSphere-machine-learning-extension/user-guide/training-pytorchjob.html

+## TODO

+- the current `pytorch-job-cpu.yaml` only facilitates one master and one node.
+The `pytorch-test.yaml` is in progress.
+Amazon Q gave some suggestions to make it more flexible.
+These work but I do not yet fully understand them.!

 ## STEP 1 - create IAM user

 The first step is to create a user with admin permissions and keys to programmatically acces aws resources (this is required to use `eksctl create`).